Donald W. Black: Career

 Black served on the faculty of the University of Iowa Carver College of Medicine from 1986 to 2020, and for many years directed the psychiatry training program.
 He has also served as Associate Chief of Staff for Mental Health at the Iowa City Veterans Administration hospital.
-He is past president of the American Academy of Clinical Psychiatrists and currently serves as secretary/treasurer.
+He is current president of the American Academy of Clinical Psychiatrists, an organization that emphasizes evidence-based care.

 Black's research is clinical and translational.
 His work has focused on severe personality disorders and behavioral addictions.
 He is an authority on antisocial and borderline personality disorders and is the author of Bad Boys, Bad Men - Confronting Antisocial Personality Disorder, now in its third edition.
-He has co-authored The Textbook of Antisocial Personality Disorder with Nathan J. Kolla.
-He is also an expert on gambling disorder and received several grants from the NIH to study its genetics and course.
+He co-authored The Textbook of Antisocial Personality Disorder with Nathan J. Kolla.
+Black and Kolla shared the 2023 Manfred Guttmacher Award jointly awarded by the American Psychiatric Association and the American Academy of Psychiatry and the Law.
+He is also an expert on gambling disorder and received several grants from the NIH to study its genetics, treatment, and course.
 With colleague Nancee Blum, a psychotherapist and social worker, he demonstrated the effectiveness of Systems Training for Emotional Predictability and Problem Solving (STEPPS), a group treatment for those with borderline personality disorder.
 Through their efforts, the program has been disseminated worldwide, and has become widespread in the United Kingdom and The Netherlands.

 Black has received numerous awards for his clinical care of patients, his teaching, and his research.
-He has been listed in "Best Doctors" since 1996, and received both the University of Iowa Distinguished Faculty Award and the Ernest O. Thielen Clinical Teaching and Service Award in 2012.
+He has been listed in "Best Doctors" since 1996, and received both the University of Iowa Distinguished Faculty Award and the Earnest O. Thielen Clinical Teaching and Service Award in 2012.
 He is co-author with Nancy C. Andreasen of the bestselling Introductory Textbook of Psychiatry, now in its seventh edition, which has been translated into many languages.
 Black has served on many national committees, including a focus group organized by the United States Office of the Director of National Intelligence.
 He has served on many "study sections" for the NIH and chaired the Adult Psychopathology and Disorders of Aging study section for two years.